-Heuristic description.
 Algorithm 2 shows the pseudocode of R-SHELF.
 As in R-LIST, the algorithm starts by organizing all jobs in a queue based on some priority rule.
-Whenever the jobs in the preceding shelf all complete (at time 0, a virtual shelf S_0 with no job in it can be considered to complete), the algorithm builds a new shelf and adds the remaining jobs to it.
+Whenever the jobs in the preceding shelf all complete (at time 0, a virtual shelf S_0 with no job on it can be considered to complete), the algorithm builds a new shelf and adds the remaining jobs to it.
 First, any job in the preceding shelf that completes with error will be inserted back into the queue based on its priority.
-Then, the algorithm scans the queue and adds a job to the new shelf if the job can fit in without violating the
+Then, the algorithm scans the queue and adds a job to the new shelf if the job can fit in without violating the processor constraint.
+R-SHELF takes a binary parameter b that determines if backfilling is used in the process: